Unified theory of magnetization temperature dependence in ferrimagnets: Discussion and Summary

-The unified SW-MFA minimal model with the chosen tuning parameter $\delta=0.428$ demonstrate good quantitative agreement between the theoretical $\overline{S}^{z}(T)$ and experimental magnetization temperature dependences of YIG in the entire temperature range from $T=0$\,K to $T=T^{\rm Exp}_{\rm _C}$.
+The unified SW-MFA minimal model with the chosen tuning parameter $\delta=0.428$ demonstrate good quantitative agreement between the theoretical $\overline{S}^{z}(T)$ and experimental magnetization temperature dependencies of YIG in the entire temperature range from $T=0$\,K to $T=T^{\rm Exp}_{\rm _C}$.

 Within MFA, it is expected that the magnetization $\overline{S}^{z}(T)$ scales as $\sqrt{T_{_{\rm C}}^{^{\rm MF}}-T}$ near the Curie temperature.
 Curiously, we have found that in YIG, all the experimental $\overline{S}^{z}(T)$ shown in Fig.\,\ref{F:2} as \textcircled{1}, \textcircled{2}, and \textcircled{3}, and the theoretical prediction of the SW-MFA minimal model \textcircled{8}, are fit well by $\overline{S}^{z}(T) \propto (T_{_{\rm C}} - T)^\beta$ with the scaling exponent $\beta\approx 0.50 \pm 0.005$ in almost entire range of $\overline{S}^{z}(T)/\overline{S}^{z}(0)$ as it decreases from about 0.95 to zero.